oliyh/kamera/README.md

                                                  ;; see https://imagemagick.org/script/command-line-options.php#metric

-    :metric-threshold 0.01                       ;; difference metric above which comparison fails :load-timeout 60000                          ;; max time in ms to wait for target url to load :reference-directory "test-resources/kamera" ;; directory where reference images are store :screenshot-directory "target/kamera"        ;; directory where screenshots and diffs should be saved :ready? (fn [session] ... )                  ;; predicate that should return true when screenshot can be taken
+    :metric-threshold 0.01                       ;; difference metric above which comparison fails :reference-directory "test-resources/kamera" ;; directory where reference images are store :screenshot-directory "target/kamera"        ;; directory where screenshots and diffs should be saved :ready? (fn [session] ... )                  ;; predicate that should return true when screenshot can be taken